rust-lang/book/second-edition/src/ch20-06-graceful-shutdown-and-cleanup.md

 if we send the same number of terminate messages as there are workers, each worker will receive a terminate message before we call `join` on its thread.

-In order to see this code in action, let's modify `main` to only accept two requests before gracefully shutting the server down as shown in Listing 20-25:
+In order to see this code in action, let’s modify `main` to only accept two requests before gracefully shutting the server down as shown in Listing 20-25:

 <span class="filename">Filename: src/bin/main.rs</span>